 Each component is provided by a team of specially trained healthcare professionals who help individuals get their lives back on track and realize their goals, such as finishing school or returning to work.

 There are a growing number of first-episode psychosis or CSC programs around the country.
-Early Assessment and Support Alliance (EASA) and Partners for Strong Minds collect and update information about existing CSC programs and offer helpful resources and information for youth, young adults and families.
+Early Assessment and Support Alliance (EASA) and Strong 365 (a project of the One Mind Institute) collect and update information about existing CSC programs and offer helpful resources and information for youth, young adults and families.
 In communities without CSC or early psychosis programs, university medical schools will also have access to the most recent research on CSC and first-episode psychosis treatment, as will most psychiatrists that have related experience.

 Treatment for psychosis often involves a combination of psychotherapy and medication.
 Several types of therapy can help individuals learn to manage their condition, while medication targets symptoms and helps to reduce their impact.
 How well treatment works depends on the cause(s) of the psychosis, its severity and its duration.

 Therapy is essential in treating psychosis.
 Common therapies include the following:

 - Cognitive behavioral therapy (CBT)—teaches people to observe and change ineffective patterns of thinking.
 For psychosis, CBT teaches someone to critically evaluate an experience to determine whether or not the experience is real.

 - Supportive psychotherapy—teaches a person to cope with developing and living with psychosis.
 The therapist attempts to reinforce a person’s healthy ways of thinking and reduce internal conflict.